tacofoundation/mrio-python/README.md

 ## What is a Temporal GeoTIFF?

-The **Temporal GeoTIFF (tGeoTIFF)** builds upon the mGeoTIFF format by adopting a stricter convention for defining its dimensions.
-A tGeoTIFF file **MUST** adhere to the following rules:
+The Temporal GeoTIFF builds upon the mGeoTIFF format by adopting a stricter convention definition.
+A temporal GeoTIFF file **MUST** adhere to the following rules:

-1. **Dimensions**: The file must include exactly four dimensions which the following name conventions:
+1. **Dimensions**: The file must include exactly four dimensions with the following names:
     - `time`: The temporal dimension.
     - `band`: The spectral dimension.
     - `x`: The spatial dimension along the x-axis.